Bereavement Education Advocacy

 Nature Connection Youth Programs:

-Somatic Practices – Sound and Sensory Awareness
+Somatic Practices : Sound and Sensory Awareness

 Nature encourages children to notice bodily sensations and movement.
 Running, climbing, or simply walking barefoot on grass can help them release tension, connect with their bodies, and process emotions somatically rather than only cognitively.

-Bereavement Education
+Advocacy: Bereavement Education

-Grief Education in Nature:
+Bereavement Education in Nature:

-Integrating Emotional Literacy and Nature-Based Learning
+Integrating Emotional Literacy and Nature-Based Learning into Bereavement Education

 (Grades K-8).

-Invite the Topic of Grief and Bereavment
+Invite the Topic of Grief and Bereavement

 into the Outdoor Classroom